bioconda/bioconda.github.io/_sources/recipes/tasmanian-mismatch/README.rst.txt

    :replaces_section_title:
    :noindex:

-   Tasmanian tool to analyze mismatches at read and position in high throughput sequencing data.
+   Tasmanian tool to analyze mismatches in sequencing data \(Rust \+ Python hybrid\).

    :homepage: https://github.com/nebiolabs/tasmanian-mismatch
    :license: LGPL / LGPL-2.1-or-later
    :recipe: /`tasmanian-mismatch <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/tasmanian-mismatch>`_/`meta.yaml <https://github.com/bioconda/bioconda-recipes/tree/master/recipes/tasmanian-mismatch/meta.yaml>`_

+   Version 2.x is a Rust\-based rewrite of tasmanian\-mismatch.
+   Some functionality relies on Python components\, which are installed via Conda \(pixi is not used in this environment\).

+   The original Python\-only implementation is available in 1.x releases.

 .. conda:package:: tasmanian-mismatch